Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Fresno, California Ranked
+Top Grease Trap Cleaning Companies in Fresno, California Ranked

 For any restaurant, food truck, or commercial kitchen in Fresno, managing fats, oils, and grease (FOG) is a critical operational and legal responsibility.
 The City of Fresno enforces a strict FOG Control Program designed to protect the municipal sewer system from blockages and costly damage.
 At the heart of this program is the mandatory installation and rigorous maintenance of grease interceptors and traps.
 Professional grease trap cleaning is not just a best practice; it's a regulated necessity to avoid severe fines, service interruptions, and expensive emergency repairs.
 This guide outlines what Fresno food service establishments (FSEs) need to know about compliance, costs, and creating a reliable maintenance routine.